YAMAHA SCOOTERS

 Yamaha Canada did not announced the BW’s 125 (aka Zuma 125) for 2012, opting to take a year off instead to allow inventory to wane.

-Following its November introduction at the EICMA show, Yamaha Canada has announced the new version of TMAX for the Canadian market.
-No word yet for the USA.
+Following its November introduction at the EICMA show, Yamaha Canada has announced the new version of TMAX for the Canadian market but Yamaha didn’t bring it to the USA.
 The new TMAX takes things up a notch with more aggressive front end styling, a bunch of nice changes and an engine re-design boosting displacement to 530cc.

 2013